parker-ts/crossql/README.md

 # Crossql
 Crossql will assist astronomers in dealing with automated sky data crossmatching within astronomical databases.

-# Intended Audience
-Astronomers and the wider scientific community.

 # Intended Use
 To facilitate the crossmatch of two or more tables in a postgres database producing a third table with the results of the crossmatch.